svalinn/pydagmc/docs/source/methodology.md

 ## Key DAGMC Concepts and MOAB Tags

-PyDAGMC relies heavily on standard MOAB tags that DAGMC populates with specific semantic meaning.
+PyDAGMC relies heavily on MOAB tag conventions that DAGMC populates with specific semantic meaning.
 Understanding these tags is crucial to understanding how PyDAGMC interprets a `.h5m` file.

 ### Entity Sets (`MBENTITYSET`)